Snarks from a Kaszonyi perspective: a survey

-\itemitem {[Is]} R.\ Isaacs.
+\itemitemitem {[Is]} R.\ Isaacs.
 Infinite families of nontrivial trivalent graphs which are not Tait colorable. {\it Amer.\ Math.\ Monthly\/} 82 (1975) 221-239.

-\itemitem {[K\'a1]} L.\ K\'aszonyi.
+\itemitemitem {[K\'a1]} L.\ K\'aszonyi.
 A construction of cubic graphs, containing orthogonal edges. {\it Ann.\ Univ.\ Sci.\ Budapest E\"otv\"os Sect.\ Math.\/} 15 (1972) 81-87.

-\itemitem {[K\'a2]} L.\ K\'aszonyi.
+\itemitemitem {[K\'a2]} L.\ K\'aszonyi.
 On the nonplanarity of some cubic graphs. {\it Ann.\ Univ.\ Sci.\ Budapest E\"otv\"os Sect.\ Math.\/} 15 (1972) 123-131.

-\itemitem {[K\'a3]} L.\ K\'aszonyi.
+\itemitemitem {[K\'a3]} L.\ K\'aszonyi.
 On the structure of coloring graphs. {\it Ann.\ Univ.\ Sci.\ Budapest E\"otv\"os Sect.\ Math.\/} 16 (1973) 25-36.

-\itemitem {[Ko1]} M.\ Kochol.
+\itemitemitem {[Ko1]} M.\ Kochol.
 Snarks without small cycles. {\it J.\ Combin.\ Theory Ser B\/} 67 (1996) 34-47.

-\itemitem {[Ko2]} M.\ Kochol.
+\itemitemitem {[Ko2]} M.\ Kochol.
 Superposition and construction of graphs without nowhere-zero $k$-flows. {\it Eur.\ J.\ Combin.\/} 23 (2002) 281-306.

-\itemitem {[McK]} S.A.\ McKinney.
+\itemitemitem {[McK]} S.A.\ McKinney.
 On the number of edge-3-colourings of a snipped snark.
 In: {\it Research Experiences for Undergraduates, Student Reports, Indiana University\/}, pp.\ G1-G15.
 Indiana University, Bloomington, Indiana, Summer 2006.
-(Reference copy available at the Swain Hall Library, Indiana University, Bloomington, Indiana.)
+(Reference copy available at the Swain Hall Library, Indiana University, Bloomington, Indiana.)\ \ Posted in slightly embellished form on \hfil arXiv:1304.5427v1 [math.CO] 19 Apr 2013

-\itemitem {[TW]} F.C.\ Tinsley and J.J.\ Watkins.
+\itemitemitem {[TW]} F.C.\ Tinsley and J.J.\ Watkins.
 A study of snark embeddings. {\it Graphs and Applications (Boulder, Colorado, 1982)\/}, pp.\ 317-332.
 Wiley, New York, 1985.

-\itemitem {[Wi]} R.\ Wilson. {\it Four Colors Suffice.\/} Princeton University Press, Princeton, 2002.
+\itemitemitem {[Wi]} R.\ Wilson. {\it Four Colors Suffice.\/} Princeton University Press, Princeton, 2002.

 \bye